-Lifecycle topic · Adoption lifecycle topics
+Lifecycle topic ยท Adoption lifecycle topics

-Feature adoption-stall churn
+Feature adoption-stall churn: where churn gets costly

 In SaaS, feature adoption-stall churn only helps when it is used in the context of real churn decisions, not as a disconnected report or generic best-practice checklist.